 The preferred method of treatment for exposure to Iodine-131 is to does with potassium iodide.
 The potassium iodide blocks the uptake of Iodine-131 by the thyroid.

 Sea moss is one species of seaweed that has been identified as containing potassium iodide.
-This is not to say that your best option for treating radiation poisoning is to chow down on sea moss, but to highlight that it naturally contains what is used to deal with such complications.
+This is not to say that your best option for treating radiation poisoning is to chow down on seaweed, but to highlight that it naturally contains what is used to deal with such complications.

 When you stop to think about how Nature has bundled up the amazing gifts we have been given, it’s really quite humbling.